Portland ME

 Crispy Gài

-Crispy Gài is a Thai-inspired casual eatery in Portland Maine.
-This trendy restaurant has styled itself as an ally to marginalized communities and does a monthly donation as a gesture of goodwill.
+Crispy Gài is a Thai-inspired casual eatery in Portland, Maine.
 The menu features delicious dinner and brunch items influenced by the cuisine of Bangkok.

-You’ll find fried chicken, curry, fried oyster mushrooms, and other delicious eats here, as well as signature cocktails fusing American cocktail culture with classic Thai flavors like pineapple, coconut, and lemongrass.
+You’ll find fried chicken, curry, fried oyster mushrooms, and other delectable eats here, as well as signature cocktails fusing American cocktail culture with classic Thai flavors like pineapple, coconut, and lemongrass.

 Terlingua

-If you want to stop in for a full meal, you’ll find shared plates as well as freshly made brisket, carnitas, chili, and more.
+If you want to stop in for a full meal, you’ll find shared plates, as well as freshly made brisket, carnitas, chili, and more.
 Alternatively, you can simply order the freshest cuts of the day for eating in the store or at home!
-Meat and barbecue lovers will want to put this Portland restaurant on their lists.

 Scales